adepasquale/ElasticPot/README.md

 # Compilation:

-grails compile (tested with grails 2.5.1)
+grails compile (tested with grails 2.5.1 up to 3.0.10)

+Expected Grails version is now 3.0.10

 # Install: